Cybermaxke/ElementalArrows/README.md

 [![ElementalArrows][Logo]][Home]

-This plugin adds new arrows to you minecraft server using the SpoutPlugin and CraftBukkit.
-It also features an API which allows plugin developers to create there own arrows, ect.
+This plugin adds new arrows to you minecraft client and server using the forge.
+But the client mod isn't required to run the mod on the server side, normal players will be able to use the new arrows.

-## Features:
-* 14 custom arrows.
-* Pickup used arrows.
-* Skeletons who use the arrows.
-* Dispensers can dispense the arrows.
-* Easy api to extend it the way you want.

 More info is available at the [wiki][Wiki].